JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_extensions.md

 Specifying `@org.jetbrains.annotations.Nls` verifies capitalization of UI text properties according to given `capitalization` value (2019.2 and later).

+Attributes with `Enum` type support code insight with _lowerSnakeCased_ notation (2020.1 and later).

 ## How to get the extension points list?

 To get a list of extension points available in the *IntelliJ Platform* core, consult the `<extensionPoints>` section of the following XML configuration files: